3 Mar 2021

 “It showed me that the company had its eyes open to the realities of women in Fintech and is serious about supporting us”.

-If you’re a woman working in finance or technology who feels they don’t belong, Naomi recommends reaching out to the people around you.
+Naomi recommends reaching out to the people around you if you’re a woman working in finance or technology who feels they don’t belong.
 “If you're struggling, don't struggle alone: find strength in the other women at work and seek out the men who are your allies too”.

 As Naomi says, “you can’t be what you can’t see”.
 It’s our hope that these stories will help others see that the Fintech industry is a place where they belong.